The Wenlock Group…

 7 A Walk in Midwinter (an orchestral fanfare re-imagined as a magical space piano meditation)*

 Zettagramm is an eclectic anthology of original instrumental rock, retro pop, jazz, space piano, and chillout, with a faux classical organ fanfare thrown in.
 It was released on 15 September 2020.
+(Sorry, no physical CDs for this one.)

 1 Someday I: Proclamation (cathedral organ fanfare)